CLASS-SZ/class_sz/README.rst

 If nothing appears to solve your installation issues: it is a good idea to try installing the original class code and check that it runs as well as its python wrapper (e.g., the notebook cl_ST.ipynb).
 If the class code does not run on your system, you should consult the issue page of the class repository and first make sure you solve your issues with the original class code, before moving to class_sz.

-Computing SZ and Halo model quantities via the Python wrapper classy_sz
+Computing CMB, LSS and Halo model quantities via the Python wrapper classy_sz
 ------------------------------